Beijing Technology and Business University

-As of 2021, Beijing Technology and Business University ranks in the top 10 nationwide among universities specialized in finance, business, and economics according to the recognized Best Chinese Universities Ranking.
-BTBU is ranked 63rd in the WURI Global Top 100 Innovative Universities Ranking 2021.

 Academics

 Under the university, there are 16 schools, 1 department (Research Institute), and 1 education center, within which are 43 undergraduate majors, 35 postgraduate majors, 2 master's degree programs, and some joint doctoral programs that are offered.
 Among those majors and programs, 16 are awarded the Beijing Municipal and Preferential-construction disciplines or majors.
 Also at BTBU, there exist 2 national industrial test centers, 1 national experimental center for Practical Teaching, 1 Beijing Municipal Key Lab, and 2 Beijing Municipal Research Bases.

 There are three academicians of the Chinese Academy of Engineering in BTBU.

 At present, the university has 807 full-time faculty members, 48% of whom have senior professional titles.
 Eight professors enjoy special research allowance from the State Council; two are awarded as China's Excellent Teachers; three are Famous Teachers of Universities in Beijing; five are Excellent Teachers in Beijing; 53 are Excellent Young Teachers in Beijing; and 11 research teams were selected as Academic Innovation Teams of Beijing.

 BTBU now has about 12000 full-time undergraduates, 5700 part-time students, and 1300 postgraduates and doctoral students.